-13. The budget allocation for acquisitions in 2025-2026 primarily focuses on security-related equipment such as CCTV systems, essential office furniture replacements, routine replacement of one vehicle, and other information technology (IT) related expenditure.
+13. The budget allocation for acquisitions in the financial period 2025-2026 is primarily focused on security-related equipment, such as closed-circuit television systems, the replacement of essential office furniture, routine replacement of one vehicle and other information technology-related expenditure.
 These acquisitions are crucial for office well-being and to create a safe and conducive workspace for staff members.
-Concerning IT infrastructure, investments are planned to replace and upgrade equipment aimed at enhancing storage capabilities and system reliability.
-Additionally, the acquisition plan encompasses hardware for robust network security, necessary server hardware support, and accessories to optimize operational efficiency.
-Other components include additional capacity for improved data storage, offline backup storage for backup system resilience, and investments in annual disaster recovery site costs as well as internet bandwidth upgrades to ensure uninterrupted connectivity and data accessibility.
+Concerning information technology infrastructure, investments are planned to replace and upgrade equipment with a view to enhancing storage capabilities and system reliability.
+In addition, the acquisition plan encompasses hardware for robust network security, necessary server hardware support and accessories to optimize operational efficiency.
+Other components include additional capacity for improved data storage, offline backup storage for backup system resilience and investments in annual disaster recovery site costs as well as Internet bandwidth upgrades to ensure uninterrupted connectivity and data accessibility.

-E. Software Licenses and Subscription
+E. Software licences and subscriptions

-14. In recent years, there has been a trend towards subscription services and electronic licenses for software packages and other IT products.
-These include creative design packages for communications support, sophisticated mapping and GIS software, productivity tools (such as MS Office), communications tools and security software.
-To manage these costs effectively, it is proposed to separate out all subscription costs into a new budget line specifically dedicated to subscriptions.
+14. In recent years, there has been a trend towards subscription services and electronic licences for software packages and other information technology products.
+These include creative design packages for communications support, sophisticated mapping and geographic information system software, productivity tools (such as Microsoft Office), communications tools and security software.
+To manage these costs effectively, it is proposed to separate out all subscription costs into a new budget line that is specifically dedicated to subscriptions.
 The proposed provision of \$82,000 represents the current cost of subscriptions following a rigorous internal review of necessary costs.
-It is important to note that the proposed provision is not new money, but represents costs already incurred under multiple other budget lines.
-It is itemized separately in the proposed budget for greater transparency and to ensure better internal control of expenditures.
+It is important to note that the proposed provision is not new money, but represents costs that were already incurred under multiple other budget lines.
+It is itemized separately in the proposed budget for greater transparency and to ensure better internal control of expenditure.

-F. Building Management
+F. Building management

-15. This line item encompasses the expenses associated with the premises of the Authority, including maintenance, general utilities, minor works and rental of the New York office of the Authority.
-Projections for 2024 indicate expenditures of \$443,000.
+15. This budget line encompasses the expenses associated with the premises of the Authority, including maintenance, general utilities, minor works and the rental of its New York office.
+Projections for 2024 indicate that expenditure will be \$443,000.
 Provision is made for an inflationary increase of 7 per cent in 2025 and 2026.
-These costs potentially will be affected by a 44 percent increase in the minimum wage for Jamaica.
+These costs will potentially be affected by a 44 per cent increase in the minimum wage in Jamaica.
 No capital expenditure is proposed.

-- G. International Public Sector Accounting Standards/Enterprise Resource Planning - 16.
-Provision is made for routine enhancement and upgrade of modules of the existing SAP Business One ERP system.
-These will empower employees to navigate the software effectively, streamlining processes, reducing errors, and boosting productivity.
+G. International Public Sector Accounting Standards/enterprise resource planning

+16. Provision is made for the routine enhancement and upgrade of modules of the existing SAP Business One enterprise resource planning system.
+The enhancement and upgrade will empower employees to navigate the software effectively, thus streamlining processes, reducing errors and boosting productivity.
 An additional \$28,000 is allocated for training, which is crucial for maximizing operational efficiency and resource utilization.

 III.
-Conference services (Section 2)
+Conference services (section 2)